 Based on the above-listed sources, LSD is the drug most popularly microdosed.
 LSD is a primary hallucinogenic drug that results in the experience of hallucinations (most often, visual and auditory hallucinations), altered perceptions of objects in the environment, and time distortions.
 It is commonly used by people to expand their consciousness.

 Microdosing of LSD is not designed to produce these effects but is allegedly designed to heighten awareness, boost creativity, and result in the sense of well-being that reportedly may counteract the effects of depression.
 The long-term effects of LSD use are generally considered to be relatively benign in most individuals, and those who take minimal amounts of the drug at periodic intervals are most likely not at significant risk for health issues.

 Other popular hallucinogens that are used in microdoses include psilocybin (the active substance in magic mushrooms), and mescaline (the chemical in peyote).

 There appears to be little risk for individuals to become physically dependent on any of these substances.
 If they are taken at the intervals suggested in tiny amounts, they most likely will not result in serious side effects in most people.
-However, as mentioned above, the reported positive effects of microdosing these drugs have not been clinically tested.
+As mentioned above, the reported positive effects of microdosing these drugs have not been clinically tested.

 Also, these drugs are controlled substances in the Schedule I classification.
 This means that individuals caught with any amount of these drugs are subject to prosecution.
 Therefore, it appears that the cost of possessing drugs, even in very small amounts, clearly outweighs the benefits.